giniluong/netflix/README.md

 4) Mid adults (age 35-42) generate higher monthly revenue than young adults (age 26-34) and mature adults (age 43-51).

-5) Users located in the North American region typically spend more on Netflix on a month-to-month basis.
+5) Users located in the North American region generate the highest monthly revenue.

 #### Results / Findings

-1) Although the Premium subscription has the highest price point, users with Base subscriptions generate the most monthly revenue, followed by those with Standard subscriptions, and lastly, those with Premium subscriptions.
+1) Although the Premium subscription has the highest price point, users with Base subscriptions generate the most monthly revenue, followed by those with Standard subscriptions and lastly Premium subscriptions.

 2) Netflix can be accessed through four different devices: Smart TVs, laptops, smartphones, and tablets.
 Smart TVs and laptops are grouped as desktops, while smartphones and tablets fall under mobile devices.
 Data analysis indicates no correlation between device types and monthly revenue, with laptops generating the highest revenue and Smart TVs generating the lowest.